 JustFix.nyc is a non-profit that builds technology for housing justice.
-Our services have been designed and built hand-in-hand with tenants and community partners to ensure they support and augment their existing practices.
+Our services have been designed and built hand-in-hand with tenants and community partners to ensure they support and augment existing practices.

 This collection of visualizations is inspired by the music of Morton Feldman.
 Each discrete city is a timeline view of every performance of Feldman’s work, set relative to the duration of the work performed.
 The nuances of Feldman’s compositional styles, notably his graphical scores and works that play with “extremes of duration,” are pulled out to reveal the culture of Feldman’s music, and the culture of these individual cities.
 The length of each composition has been averaged, based on the complete list of recordings found on the Morton Feldman Page.
 The minimal notation and open ended style of many of Feldman’s compositions results in performances varying in length, as the performer is given the freedom to define their own pace.
 Works with great variability in duration are notated as such.